jmcguinness11/CNN_research/README.md

 # CNN_research
-Summer research at Pázmány Péter Catholic University
+Summer research at Pázmány Péter Catholic University in Budapest, Hungary

 ## Collaborators
 My research was funded by a